 Alcohol, tobacco, and sodas have their own added tax at 20% for alcohol, 60% for tobacco, and 8% for sodas.

 To open a bank account in Argentina, you must provide your proof of residency, permanent address, passport, personal tax code (CUIL), and business tax code (CUIT).

 Your personal tax code and business tax codes can be obtained online after you’ve become a permanent resident.

 Most banks have two primary accounts: checking and savings.
-ATM withdrawals and many other transactions are done with the savings account while checking is used for making payments by check.
+ATM withdrawals and many other transactions are made with the savings account while checking is used for making payments by check.

 Because of the unpredictability of Argentina’s economy, many expats choose to keep their money in foreign banks and wire their funds instead of opening accounts.